AnkeDoesCoding/HENSDK/CODINGGUIDELINES.md

 ### Macros

-Macros must be declared in ALL CAPS with Snake Case
+Macros must be declared in ALL CAPS with Snake Case at the top of the file after includes

 ```cpp
 #define HEN_DEBUG_BREAK() ((void)0)